Click Here To Join Our Telegram Channel for FREE daily tutorials!

 TAMPON Survival Use # 5: Wick for Improvised Candle

-n the photo above I used the string on a tampon as a wick in an improvised candle which I made from rendered animal fat and a fresh water mussel shell I found down by the creek at Willow Haven.
-After the string soaked up some of the fat, this candle burned solid for 20 minutes while I took the photos and still had plenty of wick left.
+On the photo above I used the string on a tampon as a wick in an improvised candle which I made from rendered animal fat and a freshwater mussel shell I found down by the creek at Willow Haven.
+After the string-soaked up some of the fat, this candle burned solid for 20 minutes while I took the photos and still had plenty of wicks left.
 Pine sap would have also worked as a fuel.

 TAMPON Survival Use # 6: Cordage